cloudfoundry/notifications/Godeps/_workspace/src/github.com/go-sql-driver/mysql/README.md

 Go-MySQL-Driver is not feature-complete yet.
 Your help is very appreciated.
 If you want to contribute, you can work on an [open issue](https://github.com/go-sql-driver/mysql/issues?state=open) or review a [pull request](https://github.com/go-sql-driver/mysql/pulls).

-See the [Contributing Guidelines](https://github.com/go-sql-driver/mysql/blob/master/CHANGELOG.md) for details.
+See the [Contribution Guidelines](https://github.com/go-sql-driver/mysql/blob/master/CONTRIBUTING.md) for details.

 ---------------------------------------